 Flavonoids are secondary plant metabolites occurring as components in fruits, vegetables, and medicinal plants.
 Common sources include onions, citrus fruits, coffee, tea or grains.
 By the way, the flavonoid content of some vegetable or fruit varieties can be recognized particularly well by their color: Flavonoids are what give plants yellow, orange, and red colors.
 Since the body is not able to synthesize flavonoids on its own, they have to be supplied to the body via food – this works, by the way, with a glass of red wine as well.

 How it works: Currently there is an enormous amount of research on the use of flavonoids in animals and humans.
 The list of modes of action is therefore very long and continues to grow over time.
 The reason why there are so many modes of action is that flavonoids interact with a variety of cellular targets.
-Due to their antioxidant, antiviral, anti-allergic and anti-inflammatory activities, they are considered as “health-promoting, disease-preventing dietary compounds.”

 The best-described property of almost all flavonoids is the antioxidative activity, which is reported to exceed that of known antioxidant vitamins (C and E) and carotenoids in vitro and in vivo studies.